 Observe Parkinson’s Law

 It started out as a humorous essay in the Economist, but Cyril Northcote Parkinson’s Law has become a rule of thumb for effective working.
-The law states that that work expands to fill the time allotted, so if you set a meeting for an hour, your attendees will absolutely talk for the whole hour!
+The law states that work expands to fill the time allotted, so if you set a meeting for an hour, your attendees will absolutely talk for the whole hour!
 Streamline those meetings to 25 minutes (see tip 4!) and you might be surprised at how much you can cover in less time.

 Take a minute (or 5) to boost energy